 Room N157 | Older Adults

-Class Setup: Circle with up to 25 people weekly
+Class Setup: Circle with about 25 people weekly

 This is a warm, caring, inviting, small class that studies, reflects and discusses how the Bible relates to our daily living.
 This class uses the Adult Bible Study curriculum throughout the year, with breaks for special seasons and summer.
 Guests and new members are always welcome.

 Bride’s Room (Behind the Sanctuary) | All Ages and Stages of Life, Singles and Couples

 Class Setup: Circle style with about 15 people weekly

 Currently Studying: The Old Testament with A.J.
 Levine